making-ventures/runlify/docs/03-entity-types.md

 Created via `system.addReport(name, title?, options?)`.

 A report is a **read-only UI page** with no storage, no CRUD GraphQL, and no Prisma model.
-It generates a page and a `read` permission automatically.
+It generates a page and a `read` permission automatically — see [11-permissions.md](./11-permissions.md) for how permissions are structured and enforced.

 Reports do not inherit from `BaseSavableEntityBuilder` — they have no fields, no methods, and no storage configuration.